cescofry/Strings/README.md

 ###Strings
 =======

-Strings is an utility to transform and manage the diffrent localization files from and to an iOS project and an Android project.<br>
+Strings is an utility to transform and manage the diffrent localisation files from and to an iOS project and an Android project.<br>
 The obejctive-C project has 2 targets.
 They are meant for managing strings through an GUI interface as well as a command line one.<br>

 The core library at the moment is